Santa Clarita Diet: Complete Story and Character Guide

 Season 3

 Season 3 deepens the mythology while maintaining the show's signature blend of gore and comedy.
 Joel is rescued but traumatised.
 Sheila's condition evolves — she can now control her urges better, but the side effects are becoming more unpredictable.
 The cult storyline escalates, leading to a confrontation with the leader.
+The season also introduces new zombie-related rules and complications, including the revelation that different people react differently to the zombie condition.

 Character Guide